 The Bottom Line on trace minerals

 Trace minerals are essential to your body’s internal and external health, your life literally depends on them.
 However, be sure, just like other vitamins and supplements, that you don’t overdo it, because these potent nutrients can cause harmful side effects if you consume them in excess.

 For example, research shows that in excessive amounts, iron can cause constipation, nausea, vomiting, and reduced zinc uptake (12).
 Experts also report that excessive intakes of zinc can also cause nausea and vomiting as well as reduced copper intake.

-Therefore, if your doctor reveals that you have a low level of trace mineral in your body that requires use of a daily supplement, be sure to follow label dosage and healthcare provider instructions for mineral intake.
-And be sure to talk to your healthcare provider before you increase dosage of any vitamin or mineral supplement on your own to ensure your safety.
+Therefore, if your doctor reveals that you have a low level of trace minerals in your body that requires the use of a daily supplement, be sure to follow label dosage and healthcare provider instructions for mineral intake.
+And be sure to talk to your healthcare provider before you increase the dosage of any vitamin or mineral supplement on your own to ensure your safety.